-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones. ^(Core) V.A.1.d).(2) develop plans for fellows failing to progress, following institutional policies and procedures. ^(Core)
+- 5.1.c.
+The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
+(Core) - 5.1.d.
+The program director or their designee, with input from the Clinical Competency Committee, must develop plans for fellows failing to progress, following institutional policies and procedures.
+(Core)

 Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
 Faculty members evaluate a fellow's performance at least at the end of each rotation.
 The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
-Fellows should be encouraged to reflect upon the evaluation, using the knowledge or pract force well-performed tasks or knowledge or to modify deficiencies in tice.
-Working together with the faculty members, fellows should ualized learning plan. may require interve documented in an faculty mentor and needs of the fellow require more signif speriencing difficulties with achieving progress along the Milestones ention to address specific deficiencies.
-Such intervention, individual remediation plan developed by the program director or a the fellow, will take a variety of forms based on the specific learning .
-However, the ACGME recognizes that there are situations which ficant intervention that may alter the time course of fellow sure due process, it is essential that the program director follow es and procedures.
-V.A.1.e) The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) V.A.2.
-Final Evaluation V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core) V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, ^(Core) V.A.2.a).(2).(c) be shared with the fellow upon completion of the program. ^(Core) V.A.3.
-A Clinical Competency Committee must be appointed by the program director. ^(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core)
+Fellows should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
+Working together with the faculty members, fellows should develop an individualized learning plan.

+Fellows who are experiencing difficulties with achieving progress along the Milestones may require intervention to address specific deficiencies.
+Such intervention, documented in an individual remediation plan developed by the program director or a faculty mentor and the fellow, will take a variety of forms based on the specific learning needs of the fellow.
+However, the ACGME recognizes that there are situations which require more significant intervention that may alter the time course of fellow progression.
+To ensure due process, it is essential that the program director follow institutional policies and procedures.

+- 5.1.e.
+The evaluations of a fellow's performance must be accessible for review by the fellow.
+(Core) - 5.2.
+Fellow Evaluation: Final Evaluation

+The program director must provide a final evaluation for each fellow upon completion of the program.
+(Core) - 5.2.a.
+The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core) - 5.2.b.
+The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
+(Core) - 5.2.c.
+The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

+(Core)

+- 5.2.d.
+The final evaluation must be shared with the fellow upon completion of the program.
+(Core) - 5.3.
+Clinical Competency Committee

+A Clinical Competency Committee must be appointed by the program director.

+(Core) - 5.3.a.
+At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core)